 - The aim of (controlled) oxygen therapy is to raise the PaO2 without worsening the acidosis.
-Therefore, give oxygen at no more than 28% (via venturi mask, 4 L/minute) or no more than 2 L/minute (via nasal prongs) and aim for oxygen saturation 88-92% for patients with a history of COPD until arterial blood gases (ABGs) have been checked.
+Therefore, give oxygen at 24% (via a Venturi mask) at 2-3 L/minute or at 28% (via Venturi mask, 4 L/minute) or nasal cannula at 1-2 L/minute.
+Aim for oxygen saturation 88-92% for patients with a history of COPD until arterial blood gases (ABGs) have been checked .

 - Treat patients aged over 50 with possible COPD in the same way (eg, long-term smokers with a history of chronic breathlessness) and get ABGs urgently.It is particularly important to check ABGs promptly if the patient has been brought in as emergency by an ambulance: ambulance crews have to give high-flow oxygen if a patient is hypoxic, regardless of previous history.

-- Measure ABGs within 60 minutes of starting supplemental oxygen or changing its concentration.
-If PaO2 improves with an associated drop in PaCO2 and the pH is relatively unaffected (pH >7.26) then the concentration of the supplemental oxygen may be increased to maintain PaO2 >7.5 kPa.
+- Measure ABGs within 30-60 minutes of starting supplemental oxygen or changing its concentration.
+If PaCO2 normal, concentration of the supplemental oxygen may be increased to 94-98%.

 - Oxygen therapy will have to be complemented with other interventions for any acute exacerbation of COPD.

-- If acidosis develops (falling pH) with a rising PaCO2, other therapeutic interventions need to be discussed with the acute medical team; the intensive treatment unit (ITU) may need to be involved and decisions regarding ceiling of care have to take place at this point.
-Non-invasive positive pressure ventilation (NIPPV), intermittent positive pressure ventilation (IPPV) and doxapram are all options.
+- The risk of respiratory acidosis in patients with hypercapnic respiratory failure is increased if the PaO2 is above 10.0 kPa due to previous excessive oxygen use.
+If acidosis develops (falling pH) with a rising PaCO2, other therapeutic interventions need to be discussed with the acute medical team; the intensive treatment unit (ITU) may need to be involved and decisions regarding ceiling of care have to take place at this point.
+Non-invasive positive pressure ventilation (NIPPV) and targeted oxygen therapy should be considered.

 Once this is started, LTOT is likely to be lifelong.
 It is usually given over a minimum of 15 hours a day, including overnight when arterial hypoxaemia worsens during sleep (some advocate 18 or even 24 hours a day).
-See also the separate article on Prescribing Oxygen.
+See also the separate Prescribing Oxygen article.

 - Assess the need for oxygen therapy in people with any of the following: